waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # I. Meta-Progression & Lessons Learned

 - **Deferred Map Marker Creation (Turns 172822, 172872, 172881, 174891, 174927):** I have repeatedly cut trees but deferred defining map markers for them until a later turn.
-This is a critical violation of my core directives. **Correction:** Map markers for environmental changes must be defined immediately on the same turn the event occurs.
 - **Repeated `find_path` Calls without Re-evaluation (Turns 172922-172929):** I repeatedly called `find_path` to the same target after it failed without adapting my strategy or re-evaluating the cause of failure. **Correction:** When a tool's output is unexpected, I must immediately adapt my strategy and re-evaluate the underlying cause of the failure.

 - **Critique - Redundant Documentation (Turn 174951):** Overwatch identified that my notepad contained a redundant 'Tile Mechanics Glossary' and that I created a redundant map marker for a picked-up item. **Correction:** I must keep my notepad focused on unique discoveries and rely on the game state as the source of truth for item collection.
 Immediate data management is paramount.